Free or Cheap Things to Do in Leeds

 On the Calls, you will come across You&Me, Me&You, designed by Anthony Burrill, an alumnus of Leeds Beckett.
 This piece displays a message of unity during a time when the world has felt divided – a poignant reminder of the power of togetherness.

 Want to see them all?
-Embark on the Leeds Street Art Trail and discover the city’s vibrant urban canvas for yourself!
+Embark on the Leeds Street Art Trail Guide and Map and discover the city’s vibrant urban canvas for yourself!

 Insider tip: Keep your eyes peeled for smaller, hidden street art gems tucked away in the city’s nooks and crannies – you never know what you might find!